Understanding ResNet and analyzing various models on the CIFAR-10 dataset

 ResNeXt Model

-We also have another model called the ResNeXt, which was introduced by scientists at Facebook and uses the same idea as the ResNet.
-Except it has a cardinality factor of 32, which means there are 32 paths and the convolution operation is divided across. the main idea is that when doing so, we have matrix multiplication of 4 * 4 which is faster and at the end, we can make out the same number of parameters as the ResNet model.
+We also have another model called ResNeXt, which scientists at Facebook introduced.
+It uses the same idea as ResNet but includes a cardinality factor of 32, meaning it has 32 paths and divides the convolution operation across them.
+By doing this, we perform matrix multiplication of 4 * 4, which is faster.
+This approach allows us to maintain the same number of parameters as the ResNet model.
 The following diagram compares ResNet and ResNeXt model and will help you understand how it works,

 ResNeXt Model